 Here are some technologies that can help with low vision:

 - Magnified reading glasses for reading

-- E-Readers have adjustable font sizes to make the writing as big as you need
+- E-Readers that have adjustable font sizes to make the writing as big as you need

 - Sensor activated lights that turn on when someone enters a room